GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: The humble sute of sinnar.
+Voice Text: The humble sute of a sinar.
 O Lord of whom I do depend

 General Note